hbc/NGS_Data_Analysis_Course/sessionVI/lessons/02_variant-calling.md

 ## Freebayes

+*FreeBayes* is a **haplotype-based** variant detector and is a great tool for calling variants from a population.
 To understand how Freebayes works, let's take a look at their [user manual and guide](https://github.com/ekg/freebayes#freebayes-a-haplotype-based-variant-detector).

 	$ mkdir variants
 	$ cd variants/